Obsidian-tech-wiki/obsidian_tech_wiki/Wiki/Hardware/Networks/Router.md

   - routers
 ---
 A **router** is a networking device that forwards data between computer networks.
 It operates at the OSI model's network layer and makes decisions based on [[IP address|IP addresses]]
 ## Functionality
+Routers often come with many functions to allow a computer network to run.
 ### Packet Forwarding
 Routers examine the destination IP address of a packet and determine the best path to forward it to its destination.